 We are happy for you to work into some tightness and stiffness but we do not want you to have a lot of pain with the exercise.

-Next, let the arm gently lower using the non-operated arm.
+Next, let the arm gently lower using the nonoperated arm to gently guide it down.

-We are happy for you to try and get the arm straight but we do not want you to push into a lot of pain.
+We do not want you to push into a lot of pain.